TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

     You've probably noticed [Symfony is moving towards PHP configuration](https://github.com/symfony/symfony/issues/37186).
 If you're on XML or YAML, you'll most likely migrate to PHP with upcoming Symfony 6.
     <br>
     <br>
-    There are already tools that [can help you migrate today](https://twitter.com/VotrubaT/status/1283003111074922497) - **so it not a matter of work, but a matter of choice**.
+    There are already tools that [can help you migrate today](https://twitter.com/VotrubaT/status/1283003111074922497) - **so it's not a matter of work, but a matter of choice**.
     <br>
     <br>
-    Today we look 10 cool features you get by switching to PHP configs that make you an even lazier programmer.
+    Today we look at 10 cool features you get by switching to PHP configs that make you an even lazier programmer.

 tweet: "New Post on #php 🐘 blog: 10 Cool Features You Get after switching from YAML to PHP Configs    #symfony"
 tweet_image: "/assets/images/posts/2020/yaml_php_constants.gif"